Campaigns of 1800 of the French Revolutionary Wars

 The French Revolutionary Wars continued from 1799 with the French fighting the forces of the Second Coalition.
-Napoleon Bonaparte had returned from Egypt and taken control of the French government.
+Napoleon Bonaparte had returned from Egypt and taken control of the French government, marking the end of the French Revolution.
 He prepared a new campaign, sending Moreau to the Rhine frontier and personally going to take command in the Alps, where French forces had been driven almost out of Italy in 1799.